1200+

 Mardi Himal Base Camp Trek – 9 Days of Serene Himalayan Adventure

-Mardi Himal Trek 9 Days is one of the most well-hidden secrets of Nepal, which has added more charm and beauty during its noisy passage to the serene scenery of Annapurna.
+Mardi Himal Trek is one of the most well-hidden secrets of Nepal, which has added more charm and beauty during its noisy passage to the serene scenery of Annapurna.
 It is famous for its extensive and beautiful mountain views, its peaceful trails, and traditional cultural experiences, and is a perfect short and easy trek in Nepal to those who want to go off the beaten track.

-The Mardi Himal Base camp trek begins at the beautiful city of lakeside Pokhara.
+The Mardi Himal Base Camp Trek begins at the beautiful city of lakeside Pokhara.
 It is the gateway towards the Annapurna region that takes you through lush forests, colorful rhododendron forests, and the traditional Gurung villages.
 The trek starts with a beautiful road trip to Kande, followed by trekking further, accompanied by a steady climb towards Mardi Himal Base Camp located at an altitude of approximately 4,500 meters.

 Mardi Himal trek is not as busy as the Annapurna Base Camp or Everest Base Camp exotic trail; as a result, it serves as a quiet trip and gives one close contact with nature.
 The trekkers are also rewarded with the splendid panoramas of the snow-capped peaks such as Machhapuchhre (Fishtail), Annapurna South, and Hiunchuli as one traverses along the trek.
 A never-ending shift of dense forest to the alpine meadows provides variety in visual experiences and a feeling of crawling along the adventure.